Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

   - Remove Letters in Column C: Strips "N" and "A" from values in column C.

 - **Sub gatesheet3()**: This macro handles the cutting and moving of each outbound flight whose tail value matches an inbound flight.
 This signifies that the outbound flight will turn off the inbound aircraft.
-  - Set Up:
+  - Set-Up:
      - Identifies the worksheet and the last row in column C.
      - Initializes a collection to hold rows that need moving.
   - Match and Move Rows:
      - Iterates backward through column C, looking for rows with a white fill color.
      - When a white-filled row is found, the macro searches above it for a row with the same value in column C but with a different fill color.
-     - If a match is found, it moves the white-filled row directly below the matched row, ensuring the rows with the same value are grouped together.
+     - If a match is found, the white-filled row is moved directly below the matched row, ensuring the rows with the same value are grouped together.
   - Cleanup:
      - Deletes rows with empty values in column A to tidy up the data.
   - Finalization: